-The South Dakota Department of Health, Department of Game, Fish and Parks, and SDSU Extension are teaming up with doctors and healthcare providers to encourage physical activity through the Park Rx project.
+The South Dakota Department of Health, Department of Game, Fish & Parks, and SDSU Extension are teaming up with doctors and healthcare providers to encourage physical activity through the Park Rx project.

 The project encourages healthcare providers to prescribe exercise – and when they do – patients can take their Park Rx to any South Dakota State Park and turn it in for a FREE pass for the day.
 Patients can also turn in the pass that same day and receive a discounted annual pass to encourage year long activity.

 The trend to prescribe physical activity is sweeping the nation and we want healthcare providers in South Dakota to sign up and get their patients moving.

 - If you’re a patient, Park Rx information will be sent to the provider you list, encouraging them to sign up.

 - If you’re a healthcare provider, an information packet with Park Rx pads will be mailed to you.